 Suppose D should be updated.
-Since it is updated out-of-place, the newer version $D_1$ is written to some other place.
-But there are B and C which still refer D and they ought to be updated as well.
-And when they are updated out-of-place, A still refers the old B and C, and so on.
-Thus, it is not that trivial to store indexing information on flash.
+Since it is updated out-of-place, the newer version D_1 is written to some other place.
+But there are B and C which still refer D, not D_1 , and they ought to be updated as well.
+And when they are updated out-of-place, A will still refer the old B and C, and so on.
+Thus, it is not that trivial to store and maintain indexing information on the flash media.